0xMarcio/cve/README.md

 # cve
-Latest CVEs with their Proof of Concept exploits.
+Latest CVEs with their Proof of Concept exploitz.